mastering23/bit-items-clone/README.md

 GET /api/reviews/me 🔒

-it doent allow me to view the list on my Reviews because it 403 Forbidden error is return right now i am trying to check postman how to get view list , the list working fine because i can console.log on my postgres terminal and it show the tablet with the data.....
+I'm unable to view the list on my Reviews because I'm receiving a 403 Forbidden error.
+Currently, I'm trying to check Postman to see how to get the view list.
+The list itself is working fine, as I can see the data in the PostgreSQL terminal when I run console.log

 ![alt text](img/image15.png)